martaskira/Global-Air-Pollution-Analysis/README.md

 The following steps were taken to conduct the analysis:
 1. Data preparation:
    - Load the dataset into a Jupyter Notebook
+   - Install pandas, matplotlib, and seaborn to read, clean, and analyze the dataset
    - Check the dataset for missing values and filter for relevant columns

 2. Data visualization: